karllark/spitzer_mir_ext/README.rst

 Code for a Spitzer MIR Extinction Paper
 =======================================

-Routines for Spitzer MIR dust extincitno curve paper.
+Routines for Spitzer MIR dust extinction curve paper.
 This paper is Gordon, Misselt, et al. (in prep).

 In Development!